ornithos/AxPlot.jl/README.md

-# AxPlot
+# AxPlot.jl
-Plotting utilities for Julia (PyPlot) spun out from my utils package.
+Plotting utilities for Julia (PyPlot).

+This has been removed from my main utils package (`AxUtil`) to remove dependencies on PyPlot and therefore Conda.